google/WebFundamentals/src/content/en/updates/2019/06/image-support-for-async-clipboard.md

 ### Handling paste events

-Paste events can be handled by using the, surprise, `onpaste` event.
+Paste events can be handled by using the, surprise, `paste` event.
 It works nicely with the new asynchronous methods for reading clipboard text:

 ```js